African Resource Center for Anticorruption in Health (ARCAH)

 In recent years, numerous studies and articles have shed light on the alarming prevalence of corruption in the healthcare sector.
 These publications reveal shocking revelations, exposing a system where greed and malpractice often prevail over patient care.
 From bribery and embezzlement to fraud and nepotism, the findings leave us questioning the very foundation of the healthcare industry.

-Corruption in the health sector in Anglophone West Africa
+Corruption in the health sector in Anglophone West Africa: Common forms of corruption and mitigation strategies

 0%